 You may choose to receive systematic withdrawal payments on a monthly, quarterly, semi-annual, or annual basis at any time prior to the Payout Start Date.
-The minimum amount of each systematic withdrawal is \$100.
+The minimum amount of each systematic withdrawal is \$50.
 We will deposit systematic withdrawal payments into the Contract Owner's bank account.
-Please consult your tax advisor before taking any withdrawal.
+Please consult with your financial representative for details.